New England Patriots vs. Jacksonville Jaguars NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- New England and its opponents have gone over the current 41.5-point total in eight of 15 games (53.3%) this season.
+- New England and its opponents have combined to score more than 41.5 points in eight of 15 games this season.

 - The two teams combine to score 40.4 points per game, 1.1 less than the over/under in this contest.

-- This contest's over/under is 2.2 points fewer than the 43.7 these two squads combine to give up per game in 2021.

-- The Patriots and their opponents have scored an average of 44.6 points per game in 2021, 3.1 more than Sunday's total.

-- In 2021, games involving the Jaguars have averaged a total of 46.0 points, 4.5 more than the set over/under in this contest.
+- In 2021, games involving the Jaguars have averaged a total of 46.0 points, 4.5 more than the set total in this contest.

 Patriots stats and trends

-- New England has played 15 games, with nine wins against the spread.
+- In New England's 15 games this year, it has nine wins against the spread.

-- New England's games this year have gone over the total in seven out of 15 opportunities (46.7%).
+- New England's games this year have hit the over on seven of 15 set point totals (46.7%).

-- New England is 4-1 against the spread and 4-1 overall this season when the team records more than 26.4 points.
+- When New England records more than 26.4 points, it is 4-1 against the spread and 4-1 overall.

-- New England is 3-2 against the spread and 3-2 overall when the team churns out over 353.2 yards.
+- In games that New England picks up more than 353.2 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Patriots have turned the ball over 13 more times (20 total) than the Jaguars have forced a turnover (7) this season.